graphile/graphile.github.io/src/news/2020-03-17-graphile-migrate-0-1.md

 noToc: true

 summary:
-  "Graphile Migrate 0.1 is out in pre-release This is a big milestone for the project, with it finally leaving 0.0.x territory - That's right, it's no longer 'Highly' experimental!
+  "Graphile Migrate 0.1 is a big milestone for the project, with it finally leaving 0.0.x territory - That's right, it's no longer 'Highly' experimental!
   This release is a significant jump from the previous versions and includes many new commands, more configuration options, and a suite of new features."
 ---

 _Announced 2020-03-17_